denialromeo/4462-chess-problems/README.md

 To get going with the puzzle player, run -

 ```
-cd 3412-chess-problems/chess-puzzle-player
+cd 4462-chess-problems/chess-puzzle-player
 npm install
 npm start
 ```

+The puzzle player depends on the recorder, so make sure to build it first.

 Everything here is still very much under construction.
-I don't recommend using it in the present state.
+I don't recommend using it quite yet.
 Expect much to change.

 ### Possible Errors in Book